 Who can take Champix?

-If you’re over 18 and have no prior health issues, our online GPs may be able to help you give up smoking by prescribing a course of Champix.
+If you’re over 18 and have no prior health issues, our online Doctors may be able to help you give up smoking by prescribing a course of Champix.
 Heavy smokers, long-term smokers, and people who’ve previously failed to give up smoking may find a twelve week course of Champix helpful.

 If you are allergic to Varenicline Tartrate you cannot take Champix.
 If you have any history of epilepsy or seizures (fits) you should mention it when you complete the short online medical questionnaire.
-You may still be able to take Champix to help you stop smoking, but our online GP will only issue a prescription if the medication is completely safe for you to use.
+You may still be able to take Champix to help you stop smoking, but our online Doctor will only issue a prescription if the medication is completely safe for you to use.

 What doses of Champix are available?